svennam92/microprofile-hol/README.md

 ### Prerequisites

-The VM you're using for the lab at Java One 2017 is already preconfigured with most of the dependencies.
-However, there are a few things you'll need to do manually.

-_Note: Your VM password is `password`.
-You'll use this for `sudo` commands or if you get logged out_

 #### Sign up for a Bluemix Account

-Sign up for a new account on Bluemix.
-It is recommended that you create a new account from the [Bluemix Dashboard](https://console.ng.bluemix.net/) if the trial on your existing account has expired.
+Sign up for a new account on the [Bluemix Dashboard](https://console.ng.bluemix.net/).

 #### Spin up a new Kubernetes Cluster